thunder/thunder_schema/documentation.md

 Some fields contain lists of entities, an example are the article lists for taxonomy terms.
 Those fields have parameters for offset and limit.
 The result will contain a list of entities, and the number of total items for that list.
-E.g. the channel page has a list of articles within that channel:
+For example the channel page has a list of articles within that channel:

     {
       page(path: "/example-term") {